Are you getting the most from each press?

 However, just like with many facets of passion, you may hear quite different opinions and suggestions from one “hash artist” to another.
 Ultimately, you will have to decide what works best for YOU!

 Lesson: Press both Flower and Hash with at least 200 degrees F and as high as 220.
 No need for more heat

 How much pressure do I need to apply?

 So as we just discussed, the temperatures needed for flower and hash are virtually identical, but what about pressure?

 This is where owning a pressure gauge for your pump (which we install for free when you purchase from us) becomes VITAL.
 Flower and Hash require drastically different amounts of PSI (Pressure per Square Inch) in order to start producing rosin.
 Since flower is fully intact with lots of mass to press, it would require more pressure or PSI to start expelling oil.

 - A good starting PSI for flower should range between 5,000 PSI - 7,500 PSI and no higher than 10,000 PSI.
 This will provide the flower with enough pressure to begin to ooze that liquid gold we’ve all come to know and love.

-Applying any more pressure than the ranges we suggest will ultimately just lead to busted bags and a less than great experience.
+Applying any more pressure than the ranges we suggest will ultimately just lead to busted bags and a less than exceptional finished product.